Shihabur-Atos/Grad2GuruProject/README.md

 ### Additional Features
  - Search functionality for each table by ID, name
- - Potentially find the highest priced order/ highest stock available
+ - Potentially find the highest priced order/ the highest stock available
  - Potentially Front-End website if time allows